DarkstarProject/xiExporter/README.md

 ```

 6. Run the script.
+7. Go back to 3D View (Click bottom right again.
+The map will be upside down;
+   rotate with middle mouse button).
-7. Export the map as OBJ and you're done.
+8. Export the map as OBJ and you're done.

 ## Prepping Mesh for Navmeshing